ThanatosPentest001/Virus/README.md

-READ THE .txt FILE !
+READ THE .txt FILE IN THE "RAW" MODE !